xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/updatenode.1.rst

  Specifies  the  full  path of the remote copy command used for syncing files to node targets, such as "/usr/bin/rsync" or "/usr/bin/scp".
 If not specified, rsync will be used by default.

+ Notice: The synclist for "-r /usr/bin/scp" has some differences with "-r /usr/bin/rsync":

+ 1) the ``EXECUTE`` clause is not supported in "-r /usr/bin/scp"

+ 2) if the destination directory specified in synclist is an existing file on target node, "updatenode -r /usr/bin/scp" will fail with ``scp: <destination directory>: Not a directory``

+ 3) if the destination file specified in synclist is an existing directory on target node, "updatenode -r /usr/bin/scp" will fail with ``scp: <destination file>: Is a directory``

 \ **-g|-**\ **-genmypost**\